On the role of Allee effect and mass migration in survival and extinction of a species: Introduction

-Many biological phenomena may influence the dynamics of a metapopulation.\\ Migration is one of the most important strategies that a species adopts to improve its probability of survival (see for instance \cite{cf:Brassil}, \cite{cf:Hanski}, \cite{cf:allee_stephens}): when the population size is large one or more individuals leave the site where they are located to look for new resources in different sites.\\ Other biological factors may favor the extinction of a species.
-One of them, \emph{the Allee effect}, consists in an increase of the death rate when the density of individuals is small.
-The reason is that at low density many factors (as difficulties in finding mates) cause a decrease of fecundity and an increase of mortality (see \cite{cf:allee1}, \cite{Allee1}, \cite{Allee4}, \cite{cf:allee_stephens}).\\ We simplify the real structure and we treat $4$ metapopulation models from a mathematical point of view: we start from the easier one by adding a new biological phenomenon at each model.\\
+Migration is one of the most important strategies that a species adopts to improve its probability of survival (see, e.g., \cite {cfBrassil,cfHanski,cfalleestephens}) when the population size is large one or more individuals leave the site where they are located to look for new resources in different sites.

+Other biological factors may favor the extinction of a species.
+One of them, \textit{the Allee effect}, consists of an increase in the death rate when the density of individuals is small.
+The reason is that at low density many factors (as difficulties in finding mates) cause a decrease of fecundity and an increase of mortality; see~\cite{cfallee1,Allee1,Allee4,cfalleestephens}.

+We simplify the real structure, and we treat $4$ metapopulation models from a mathematical point of view: we start from the easier one by adding a new biological phenomenon at each model.

-The mathematical models are interacting particle systems on $\Omega=X^{\mathbb{Z}^d}$, where $X \subseteq \mathbb{N}$: each particle represents one individual and on each site of $\mathbb{Z}^d$ there is a local population with capacity $N$ (possibly $N=\infty$), which evolves in different ways depending on the model.
-The local populations are connected via migrations of individuals, that is jumps of particles from a site to another one.\\ In Section \ref{Background} we introduce the particle system, we give the main definitions and notations and we state the attractiveness results, crucial in the sequel for the existence of critical parameters and non-trivial invariant measures.
-Theorem \ref{cns}, the main result of a previous paper (\cite[Theorem \CNS]{cf:Borrello}, inspired by \cite{GobronSaada}), gives necessary and sufficient conditions for attractiveness of a large class of particle systems.
-This simplifies many proofs, since in order to derive either if two processes are stochastically ordered or if a process is attractive we do not need to construct an explicit coupling for each model, but we only have to check inequalities involving the transition rates.\\
+The mathematical models are interacting particle systems on $\Omega =X^{\mathbb{Z}^d}$, where $X \subseteq\mathbb{N}$: each particle represents one individual and on each site of~$\mathbb{Z}^d$ there is a local population with capacity $N$ (possibly $N=\infty$), which evolves in different ways depending on the model.
+The local populations are connected via migrations of individuals, that is, jumps of particles from a~site to another one.

+In Section \ref{Background} we introduce the particle system, give the main definitions and notation and state the attractiveness results, crucial in the sequel for the existence of critical parameters and nontrivial invariant measures.
+Theorem~\ref{cns}, the main result of a previous paper (\cite{cfBorrello}, Theorem \CNS, inspired by~\cite {GobronSaada}), gives necessary and sufficient conditions for attractiveness of a~large class of particle systems.
+This simplifies many proofs, since, in order to derive either, if two processes are stochastically ordered, or if a process is attractive, we do not need to construct an explicit coupling for each model, but we only have to check inequalities involving the transition rates.